 Most types of bicycles can be used for Tour de Dovre, as the surface is generally smooth and easy to ride on.
 The road bike we used had 25 mm wide tires that worked well and resisted punctures.
 No matter what type of bike you use, make sure to bring a puncture repair set.

-If you decide to do the trip with children, it’s best to plan it out over multiple days.
+If you decide to do the trip with children, it’s best to plan it out over multiple days or only cycle part of the route.
 The most child-friendly parts of the route are in Grimsdalen valley and between Dombås and Hjerkinn.
 The road in Grimsdalen is open to car traffic in the summer, but we met far more cows than cars on the road.

 Speaking of cows, it is wise to exercise some caution.
 We had a somewhat scary experience in Grimsdalen valley when one of the four-legged inhabitants did not seem too happy to see us.
 It was standing close to the road when we passed and suddenly made a lunge in our direction.
 It didn’t hit us, but it goes to show that some caution should be taken.
 For the rest of the trip, we lowered our speed and kept at an extra distance to avoid stressing out the animals.